 Start interviewing for positions early in the process and offer competitive pay so that you attract the best candidates out there.

-Your marketing game will be an ongoing effort.
+Your retail marketing strategy will be an ongoing effort.
 And therefore one that you can worry more about down the road.

 But you also need to have a few things in place from the beginning:

-For smoke shops, keeping an accurate and efficient inventory system is the most critical part of getting started.
+Keeping an accurate and efficient inventory system in smoke shops is the most critical part of getting started.
 You can’t afford to be out of products that customers want, and you never want to carry items that aren’t popular.

-To learn more about KORONA, click the button below.
+To learn more about KORONA smoke shop POS software, click the button below.
 Sign up for a free trial to see for yourself.
 And for more information on starting other types of businesses, see our other guides, too: